-\end{fact} Indeed, the original version of Fact~\ref{fact:tight-coeff-dys} is consistent with $\srg{\opI + \alpha\cA}$ having a more general property, namely an arc property.
-We can calculate bounds for the right-hand-side of the equality in Fact~\ref{fact:tight-coeff-dys} efficiently by using the following fact. \begin{fact}[Lemma~1 of \cite{LeeYiRyu2022_convergencea}] Let $f \colon \complex^3 \to \complex$ be a polynomial of three complex variables.
+\end{fact} In fact, the original version of Fact~\ref{fact:tight-coeff-dys} allows $\srg{\opI + \alpha\cA}$ to have a more general property, namely the so-called ``arc property.''
+We can calculate bounds for the right-hand-side of the equality in Fact~\ref{fact:tight-coeff-dys} efficiently by using the following fact. \begin{fact}[Lemma~1.1 of \cite{LeeYiRyu2022_convergencea}] Let $f \colon \complex^3 \to \complex$ be a polynomial of three complex variables.
 Let $A$, $B$, and $C$ be compact subsets of $\,\complex$.
 Then,

 \end{fact}